IceFireCode/SmellyRover/NOTES.md

 ## 🍅 Pomodoro 2

-[ ] read through the code, line by line, refactor on the fly [ ] create plan to use an enum for Direction (North, South, East, West)
+[X] read through the code, line by line, refactor on the fly [X] create plan to use an enum for Direction (North, South, East, West) [WIP] use an enum for Direction (North, South, East, West)

 ## 🍅 Pomodoro 3